-- (a) The Board, whose authority shall be plenary, shall administer the Plan and may delegate part or all of its administrative powers with respect to part or all of the Plan pursuant to Section 3(d); provided, however, that the Board shall delegate administration of the Plan to the extent required by Section 3(e). - (b) Except for automatic grants of Options to Outside Directors pursuant to Section 8 hereof, the Board or its delegate shall have the power, subject to and within the limits of the express provisions of the Plan: - (1) To grant Options pursuant to the Plan. - (2) To determine from time to time which of the eligible persons shall be granted Options under the Plan, the number of Shares for which each
+- (a) The Board, whose authority shall be plenary, shall administer the Plan and may delegate part or all of its administrative powers with respect to part or all of the Plan pursuant to Section 3(d); provided, however, that the Board shall delegate administration of the Plan to the extent required by Section 3(e). - (b) Except for automatic grants of Options to Outside Directors pursuant to Section 8 hereof, the Board or its delegate shall have the power, subject to and within the limits of the express provisions of the Plan: - (1) To grant Options pursuant to the Plan. - (2) To determine from time to time which of the eligible persons shall be granted Options under the Plan, the number of Shares for which each Option shall be granted, the term of each granted Option and the time or times during the term of each such action adverse to a Participant's interest may be taken by the Board or its delegate without the written consent of the affected Participant.

-Option shall be granted, the term of each granted Option and the time or times during the term of each Option within which all or portions of each Option may be exercised (which at the discretion of the Board of its delegate may be accelerated.)
+Option within which all or portions of each Option may be exercised (which at the discretion of the Board of its delegate may be accelerated.)